 A hand car photo runby at the Shelburne Falls Trolley Museum.

 Bangor & Aroostook Railroad coach 230 built by Osgood-Bradley in 1934 which was later sold to the Maine Central Railroad, re-numbered 901 and used as a crew car on track maintenance and wreck trains.

 Massachusetts Bay Transit Authority PCC car 3399 by Pullman-Standard in Worcester in 1951.
 This one will used as a part source for PCC car 3321.

 Car 10 is now in the Car Barn until next weekend.

-They showed me a brass model of their Car 10.
-I bought a T-shirt before thanking our hosts.
+I was shown a brass model of their Car 10 then bought a T-shirt before thanking our hosts.
 A special thank you to the Shelburne Falls Trolley Museum for having us here today.

 Before we left for Albany, there were two more things to see in Shelburne Falls.

 First the Bridge of Flowers which once carried the trolley over the river here in Shelburne Falls.